 Submit a Company/Organization Volunteer Application to the Zoom and a Zoo Representative will contact you with more information including available dates and time for setting up a volunteer day and the job(s) to be performed.

-Please note that background checks are required for each individual volunteering with Potawatomi Zoo and the South Bend Parks & Recreation Department.
+Please note that background checks are required for each individual volunteering with Potawatomi Zoo.
 Organizations, groups, and companies are responsible for the background checks and behavior of their participating members.